How To Sleep During Pregnancy: The Ultimate Guide (plus Infographic)

 Your baby bump will be too big to take up stomach sleeping.
 So this position is out of the question.
 If you happen to wake up in the middle of the night somehow sleeping on your stomach, don’t freak out.
 Just shift to your sides.

 Researchers have found out that sleeping on the back in the third trimester can lead to higher chances of stillbirth.
-So it is crucial that you don’t sleep on your at all.
+So it is crucial that you don’t sleep on your back at all.

 The best position will be sleeping on your left side.